The Development

 This will be used to inform and assess the effects of change resulting from development on both the landscape as an environmental resource and on people’s views and visual amenity.
 The conclusions drawn through this process will inform a landscape mitigation scheme.

 This statement describes the effects that the construction phase of the solar farm is likely to have on traffic flows within the local area.
-The measures outlined in the Transport Statement will also be supported by a CTMP accompanying this document.

 Arboricultural Planning Statement